Our question of the week comes from a gymnastics mom. She’s wondering how to tap into a young athlete’s motivation source. She writes…

 One final little thought is for the moms listening out there.
 What motivates you out of those four things?
 What gets you to go to your exercise class?
 I did Bikram yoga every single day for two months.
 What got me there was kind of a combination of all four things.
 I had a buddy, a friend of mine who picked me up one day, then I picked her up the next day, and we went together every single day.

-Then I started feeling stronger, and getting better, and holding things longer, and the gymnast in me was saying, “Yeah, I’m going to be the best one in this class by a mile.”
+Then I started feeling stronger, getting better, and holding things longer, and the gymnast in me was saying, “Yeah, I’m going to be the best one in this class by a mile.”
 I would kill myself in class because I wanted to be the best one and I wanted people to look at me and think, “Dang, she is good at yoga.”
 Whatever works, right?

 I started to have this really nice, peaceful presence that came as a result of being super focused and present every single day.
 I also had my friend there.
 All of these different things were helping to motivate me.
 Then we stopped going.
-We went on vacation for a couple weeks, and we didn’t go.
+We went on vacation for a couple of weeks, and we didn’t go.
 We were like, “You know what, we did that, we’re good.”

 Make it Achievable

 Make sure that it’s something that’s also achievable, that you’re setting goals within reach that are easy to stick with.
-Don’t try to be perfect, saying, “I’m going to go every single day,” then you miss one and you’re like, “Well, goal’s blown.
+Don’t try to be perfect, saying, “I’m going to go every single day,” then you miss one and you’re like, “Well, the goal’s blown.
 Oh, well, forget it.”
 Instead, you want to go, “Hey, I want to improve.
 I want to focus on this, or I want to get this skill,” and then map it out.

 That is our RAMP up to motivation and effort.
 Send me questions if you have them to firstname.lastname@example.org.
 If you want a free consultation coaching session with me or any of the coaching team, head over to completeperformancecoaching.com/schedule.
 If you’re not sure which coach would be best for you, I just put up a handy-dandy quiz that you can take.